SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

     ![Booster Overview](./images/booster8.png)

 10. When the Booster has executed successfully you will get a success window.
-Select **Navigate to Subaccount** to enter the newly created subaccount.
+Choose **Navigate to Subaccount** to enter the newly created subaccount.

     ![Booster Overview](./images/booster9.png)

 ### B: Check Subaccount
-In your new subaccount check the following
+In your new subaccount check the following:

-1. Members - Select Org Members in the Cloud Foundry submenu. in this list you will see all that all users you have added as administrator have the "Organization Manager" role.
+1. Members - Select **Org Members** in the Cloud Foundry submenu.
+In this list you will see all that all users you have added as administrator have the "Organization Manager" role.
 Users you have added as developer has no Organization Role.

      ![Check account](./images/check-booster1.png)